Best daily deals

 Clearly, the Minor III has no intentions of isolating you from your surroundings.

 The Minor III has lackluster isolation.
 Marshall is aping the AirPods recipe of an open seal fit, so to be fair, it’s not trying to have good isolation.
-The downside of an unsealed ear means your environment will still reach your eardrums, forcing you to either deal with compromised sound quality, or to crank the volume.
+The downside of an unsealed ear is that your environment will still reach your eardrums, forcing you to either deal with compromised sound quality or crank the volume.
 Unfortunately, this practice of turning it up over time can contribute to hearing loss.
 I frequently increase the volume incrementally until I realize it’s too loud to listen safely.

 Maybe you like an open design because super isolating earbuds give you vertigo.
-If that’s true, you should just buy AirPods (3rd generation), Sony LinkBuds WF-L900, or Bose Open Sport in that case, because those stay in better than the Minor III.
-You can also try the wallet-friendly, Urbanista Lisbon, which uses a stabilizer to ensure the unsealed buds stays put.
+If that’s true, you should just buy AirPods (3rd generation), Sony LinkBuds WF-L900, or Bose Open Sport in that case because those stay in better than the Minor III.
+You can also try the wallet-friendly Urbanista Lisbon, which uses a stabilizer to ensure the unsealed buds stay put.
 There’s also the Nothing Ear (stick) to consider as well.

 How does the Marshall Minor III sound?